 It’s no surprise sectors like banks, oil & gas and automobiles are significant sector underweights, but it might come as a surprise that a relative equity ‘safe haven’ like Germany is the second-largest underweight at the country level.

 Rule (out) Britannia

-By far the biggest underweight, however, is the UK, which could prove beneficial as the election looms.
-Nor should we overlook the Brexit burden and the way UK companies’ earnings could be affected.
+By far the biggest underweight, however, is the UK.
+We should not overlook the Brexit burden and the way UK companies’ earnings could be affected.
 We believe the complacency we are seeing today is misplaced.
 Deal or no deal, Brexit will be a battle.
 The FTSE Russell strategy has less exposure to the UK than any of its peers.

 Improve your long-term results

 Adding the FTSE Russell strategy to your portfolio could lead to better outcomes.
 Take a portfolio that’s split equally between European bonds and equities – replacing 30% of the equity allocation with our strategy would have reduced volatility by 12.2% while delivering excess cumulative returns of 7.5% over the last decade3.

 Despite the Lyxor FTSE Europe Minimum Variance UCITS ETF being the cheapest of its kind (TER of just 0.20% as at May 23, 20171), you get an awful lot for your money.

 Disclaimers: 1, 2 & 3 Lyxor/Bloomberg.
 Data from 30/03/07 to 31/03/17 unless otherwise stated.
 Past performance is no guide to future returns.
 Opinions expressed are as at May 2017.
 This communication is for professional clients only.